-The project goes beyond what is asked of undergraduates in an analytical biochemistry lab course.
+The project goes beyond even what is asked of undergraduates in an analytical lab course for biochem majors.
 It demands hypothesis-building based on integration of existing information, critical analysis and interpretation of novel experimental results, and application of the novel information to portions of the drug design pipeline.
 These highly practical aspects of modern biochemical research will train students how to intellectually approach a biochemical research problem.
 Topics covered include:

 University of California San Diego Biochemistry Prof. Elizabeth Komives describes SSP